National Academies study says fusion can help decarbonize US energy, calls for public-private approach to pilot plant operation by 2035-40.

-The report’s authors took a marketplace-driven approach to defining the pilot plant’s characteristics, based on discussions with utilities and other energy-sector organizations that would ultimately be the builders, owners, and operators of fusion generating facilities, says Whyte.
-“Setting those goal posts is very important, laying out the technical, regulatory, and economic performance requirements for the pilot plant,” he explains.
+The report’s authors took a marketplace-driven approach to define the pilot plant’s characteristics, based on discussions with utilities and other energy-sector organizations that would ultimately be the builders, owners, and operators of fusion-generating facilities, says Whyte.
+“Setting those goalposts is very important, laying out the technical, regulatory, and economic performance requirements for the pilot plant,” he explains.
 “They’re demanding, but they should be, because that’s what’s needed to make fusion viable.”

 Those requirements include a total pilot plant cost of less than $5-6 billion and generating capacity of at least 50 megawatts.
 In addition to proving the ability to create reliable, sustained net energy gain and power production from fusion for steadily increasing periods of time, says the report, the plant must provide “cost certainty to the marketplace in terms of capital cost, construction time, control of radioactive effluents including tritium, the cost of electricity, and the maintenance/operating schedule and cost.”